dylancunliffe/sea-to-school-forecasting/README.md

 A predictive traffic analysis system integrating embedded sensing and data modeling to forecast real-time commute durations between West Vancouver and UBC.

 ## Project Overview
-This project uses embedded hardware to collect traffic/commute data, processes it via custom segmentation and modelling algorithms, and produces real-time predictions of commute durations for the route between West Vancouver and the University of British Columbia (UBC).
+This project uses embedded hardware to collect traffic/commute data, processes it via custom segmentation and modelling algorithms, and produces real-time predictions of commute durations for the route between West Vancouver and the University of British Columbia.
 Key goals:
-- Deploy sensors to capture traversal times and segment data.
+- Deploy gps sensor to capture traversal times and segment data.
-- Build a segmentation map of the route (via `segments_map.html`).
+- Build a segmentation map of the route (see `segments_map.html`).
 - Develop prediction logic to estimate the remaining commute time given current position and time.
 - Create visualization tools (`visualize_segments.py`) + output files (`predictions_output.txt`, `traversals_output.txt`) for analysis.
-- Provide a project portfolio showcase for your electrical engineering / embedded systems / data-modelling skills.

 ## Repository Structure
 ```